cytodata/cytods/content/board/_index.md

 title: "Board"
 ---

-The society has eleven leadership positions.
+The society has eleven board positions.
 The positions are open to anyone.
 Three out of the eleven positions must be held by early career researchers.